 But mental health issues can affect relationships with those closest to us, like friends, family, and partners.
 So, if your partner has a mental health issue, it can be helpful to know what to do.

 This article is designed to give you some tips on how to support your partner.
 It is not a replacement for professional support and, if you are at all concerned, you should consult a doctor or mental health professional as soon as possible.

-Depending on the issue, and the severity of the symptoms, mental health issues can lead to changes in behaviour and even personality changes.
+Depending on the issue, and the severity of the symptoms, mental health issues can lead to changes in behavior and even personality changes.
 If your partner is going through something like this, it can be hard to know where to start.

 But, with a few simple changes, and some good communication, you can be a real support and can help your partner through the most difficult period – alongside any professional support.

 Why is it so tough for a partner?

 When your partner is dealing with a mental health issue, the stress can start to take its toll on you too.
 You may notice difficulties starting to show in your relationship, particularly with communication and support .

 Your partner might be feeling sad, tearful, irritable, and exhausted, often for long periods of time.
 You may also notice changes in appetite and sleeping patterns, and a tendency to withdraw socially.
 Your partner may also lose interest in things you usually enjoy doing together, including sex .

 Your partner’s concentration may also be affected, making it hard for them to enjoy even simple activities like watching TV.
 As a result of all this, you, the partner, can start to feel depleted too.

 But there are lots you can do to help.
 Even small behavior changes can make a big difference.
 Little things like cooking a healthy meal together; making sure your partner get to bed on time and gets up in the morning; or going for a walk with your partner, can help .